antronerds/r2-tutorials/docs/Kaplan_Meier.md

 the logrank test.
-However, R2 does also allow you to use median, average and more as a cutoff in assessing whether a gene of interest has the potential to separate patient survival.Of course, such analysis id only possible for datasets where survival data is present.
+However, R2 does also allow you to use median, average and more as a cutoff in assessing whether a gene of interest has the potential to separate patient survival.Of course, such analysis is only possible for datasets where survival data is present.

 1. Select from the main screen either the left menu or in field 3,